Types of Degrees Nursing Practice Majors Are Getting

 Online Nursing Practice Programs

-In 2018-2019, 298 schools offered a nursing practice program of some type.
+In the 2020-2021 academic year, 340 schools offered some type of nursing practice program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|